MohamedMesto/Love-CrossWords/README.md

 - Share this amazing cure with the whole planet to make the people as much as possible happy, strong and healthy

 ## Design the Episode
-Design the Episode Love your body- Therapeutic Fasting - Dr.Otto Buchinger (the link is shown below) on the youtube chanel Tips From Europe
+Design the Episode Love Cross Words- Therapeutic Fasting - Dr.Otto Buchinger (the link is shown below) on the youtube chanel Tips From Europe

 The design and structure for this website was created in Video Editor.